vpokludova/projects/code_evaluator/README.md

 ## Example Input and Output

-This section illustrates a typical interaction with the Kotlin Code Evaluator when it is run with a specified directory containing Kotlin or Java files.
+This section illustrates a typical interaction with the Code Evaluator when it is run with a specified directory containing Kotlin or Java files.
 The process demonstrates how users can input commands, and it displays the corresponding outputs based on the complexity analysis and style checking of the provided code files.

     Directory set to: src/main/resources/default_directory
     Please provide a filename.
 Enter 'default' to use the default Kotlin file or 'QUIT' to quit.